-Macquarie also manages human rights-related issues under its Environmental and Social Risk (ESR) Policy and Financial Crime Compliance Framework.
+Macquarie manages human rights related issues under its Environmental and Social Risk (ESR) Policy and Financial Crime Compliance framework.
 Macquarie's ESR Policy establishes processes for identifying, assessing, managing, mitigating and reporting material environmental and social risks across the business.
 The ESR policy includes a due diligence approach which is intended to identify and manage potential and actual human rights risks, including the risk of forced labour or unfair working conditions, in investment decision making and in the screening of new client relationships.
-More information is available in Macquarie's ESR Policy summary.
+Where applicable, Macquarie's asset management business also confirms that relevant portfolio companies within the UK funds are in compliance with the reporting requirements of the Act.
+More information on Macquarie's human rights policy position is available in the ESR Policy summary.
+Macquarie is also a signatory to relevant voluntary standards including the UN Principles for Responsible Investment.

-Macquarie's Financial Crime Compliance Framework, incorporating Anti-Money Laundering and Anti-Bribery and Corruption policies, includes procedures for detecting, mitigating and managing the risks of financial crime.
-Any proceeds arising from instances of human trafficking would be classified as the proceeds of crime and managed under the Financial Crime Compliance Framework.
+Macquarie's Financial Crime Compliance framework, incorporating Anti-Money Laundering and Anti-Bribery and Corruption policies, includes procedures for detecting, mitigating and managing the risks of financial crime.
+Any proceeds arising from instances of human trafficking would be classified as the proceeds of crime and managed under the Financial Crime Compliance framework.